 This discerning ‘always-on’ audience demands highly personalised, targeted interaction across multiple platforms, with the average 16-24-year-old spending at least two hours and 26 minutes engaging with online platforms such as social media on a daily basis.

 Of course, another part of the challenge for student recruiters is how quickly things change and the next generation of would-be university students emerge with their own unique set of priorities, beliefs, and communication styles.
 Already, thought leaders are moving on from writing about Generation Z and millennials and talking about ‘Generation Alpha’ - the successors of Generation Z and the offspring of Millennials, born between 2010 and 2025.
-According to Dan Schawbel, director of Future Workplace, quoted in a recent article on Generation Alpha;
+According to Dan Schawbel, director of Future Workplace, quoted in an article on Generation Alpha;

 “They won't know a world without virtual reality, smartphones, electronic readers, the Internet of Things and wearables.
 Using these technologies will feel very natural to them, and their behaviour will influence older generations, as we've seen in the past with millennials and Gen. Z.”